rkourdis/solo12_mujoco/README.md

 ## Instructions
 1. Install requirements: `pip3 install -r requirements.txt`
 1. Generate the Solo-12 model: `python3 ./generate_model.py`
+    - This will autogenerate an `.xml` file with the geometry of the four legs imported and correctly oriented
 1. Start MuJoCo: `python3 -m mujoco.viewer`
 1. Drag-and-drop `scene.xml` to the MuJoCo viewer to load the scene